Today we’re discovering the most underappreciated and underrated national monuments in the United States.

 Harper’s Ferry National Historical Park: Harper’s Ferry resides at the intersection of three states (WV, MD, & VA) and two rivers (Shenandoah and Potomac).
 This historical town is chock full of history museums and boasts gorgeous river views from the bluffs above.
 The Appalachian Trail also passes right through town, and several Civil War battlefields are nearby.
 Don’t miss the John Brown Museum and Fort!

-New River Gorge National River: Depending which section of the river you visit, pretty much every outdoor activity associated with a river can be found here: kayaking, whitewater rafting, fishing, and hiking for stunning views.
+New River Gorge National River: *upgraded to national park status in 2020!* Depending which section of the river you visit, pretty much every outdoor activity associated with a river can be found here: kayaking, whitewater rafting, fishing, and hiking for stunning views.
 There are 4 different visitor centers and hiking trails along the entire length of the park.
 Don’t miss the engineering marvel that is the New River Gorge Bridge.
 You won’t be disappointed by the views!

 Apostle Islands National Lakeshore: Consisting of 12 islands off the coast of Wisconsin in Lake Superior, Apostle Islands has tons of water activities and a different point of interest on every island.
 Take your own boat, book ahead with third party outfitters, or take a cruise around them all.
 You’ll have a blast no matter which island you pick.